 - “Climate Pledge Friendly recognizes products with improvements in at least one aspect of sustainability.”

 These ‘improvements’ are measured by having received a 3rd party sustainability certification.
-Amazon has currently partnered up with 15 organizations with grand expertise in certifying sustainable products (see overview below).
+Amazon first partnered up with 15 organizations with grand expertise in certifying sustainable products (see overview below).
 Since launching the program, there are now 40 external certifications available in the program.

 “We focused on certifications that are reputable, transparent, and have a focus on preserving the natural world.”